wp-plugins/iire-social-lite/readme.txt

 == Changelog ==

+= 0.21 Make sure to deactivate and delete all prior versions! =
+* Removal of the link to the Google CDN JQuery UI remote library

 = 0.20 Make sure to deactivate and delete all prior versions! =
 * Updated the Google CDN links for jQuery UI for Wordpress 3.5 compatibility!!!
 * Fixed the email dialog in Wordpress 3.5